Michael Rupert: Acting

 Rupert returned to Broadway in 1974 as a replacement in the role of Pippin.

 In 1981, he appeared on Broadway in Shakespeare's Cabaret.
-He then originated the role of Marvin in two William Finn musicals, March of the Falsettos (1981) at the Off-Broadway Playwrights Horizons and Falsettoland (1990), which initiated at Playwrights Horizons before moving to the Lucille Lortel Theater.
+He then originated the role of Marvin in two William Finn musicals, March of the Falsettos (1981) at the Off-Broadway Playwrights Horizons and Falsettoland (1990), which began at Playwrights Horizons before moving to the Lucille Lortel Theater.
 When March of the Falsettos and Falsettoland were performed together under the name Falsettos in 1992, Rupert once again played the role of Marvin, for which he received a nomination for the 1992 Tony Award for Best Actor in a Musical.
 In 1986 he appeared as Oscar in the Broadway revival of Sweet Charity, for which he won the 1986 Tony Award for Best Performance by a Featured Actor in a Musical.
 In the 1988 musical Mail, Rupert not only originated the role of Alex, but composed the music as well.
 He was a replacement in the role of Stine in City of Angels in 1989 and was in Ragtime as a replacement Tateh in 1999.

 In 2003, he performed with Betty Buckley, Christian Borle, Carolee Carmello and Keith Bryon Kirk in the Lincoln Center staging of William Finn's Elegies: A Song Cycle.
 He originated the role of Professor Callahan in Legally Blonde (2007) on Broadway and returned to the role on the National tour, starting in February 2010.
 Rupert appeared as Kenneth Sharpe in the play 7th Monarch Off-Broadway at the Acorn Theater, opening in June 2012.
 He appeared in the Broadway revival of On the Town as Judge Pitkin, which ran from October 2014 to September 2015.

 In regional theatre, he starred as Norbert in a workshop production of The Happy Elf, composed by Harry Connick, Jr. at Montgomery College's Robert E. Parilla Performing Arts Center, Rockville, Maryland in a co-production with Adventure Theatre, Washington, DC in November 2010.

 His television credits include guest roles on series such as My Three Sons, The Waltons, Marcus Welby, M.D. and its legal spin-off Owen Marshall: Counselor at Law, Another World, Emergency!, Cannon, Alice, The Partridge Family, Alias Smith and Jones, Hawkins, Cheers, Law & Order and New York Undercover.
 Also he was in the MTV broadcast of Legally Blonde in 2007.

 Directing

-In 1997, Rupert directed an Off-Broadway production of the The Lunch Anxieties by Larry Kunofsky at the Harold Clurman Theatre.
+In 1997, Rupert directed an Off-Broadway production of The Lunch Anxieties by Larry Kunofsky at the Harold Clurman Theatre.
 He directed J. Arlington Meyrelles III's musical, The Stars In Your Eyes, in an Equity workshop production in 1998.
 Rupert directed Thrill Me: Leopold & Loeb Story (2005) at the York Theatre.